intuition-dev/httpRPC/src/node-srv/readme.md

 then it is the back-end team's problem.

-So the logical next step for the back-end team: start writing helper classes to call the remote service, hence HTTP-RPC+ was born, as a result of back-end team being responsible for the client-side calls.
+So the logical next step for the back-end team: start writing helper classes to call the remote service, hence HTTP-RPC+ was born, as a result of back-end team being responsible for the Client side calls.

 We did try JSON-RPC, but that had issues over HTTP and world wide web.
 So we mimicked that and built HTTP-RPC+.
 There is a node.js reference implementation, and also a Java port.